 However, the fact that there was someone in the contest who sought to create a new party, rather than some kind of continuity Liberals, and that he won comfortably (with plenty of media backing), was a crucial moment in British politics.
 The survival of what became in 1988 the Democrats, and after a change of mind in 1989 the Liberal Democrats, was hardly guaranteed.

 Being able to win seats in councils and, by 1997, in Parliament, showed there was something to be said for Ashdown turning the party into something distinct from the old Liberals.
-The old party were pleasingly heterodox and sometimes eccentric, but Ashdown was able to focus the public view of their offering to something concrete – mainly a pledge to put 1p on Income Tax to fund education.
+The old party were pleasingly heterodox and sometimes eccentric, but Ashdown was able to focus the public view of their offering to something concrete – mainly a pledge to put 1p on income tax to fund education.
 An organisation that not long before had been seemingly on the critical list now appeared to stand for something practical and original.
-His more dynamic pitch also allowed Ashdown to shift his position over things like the party name, positioning with regard to Labour, and policy matters, displaying greater flexibility than a leader elected on an explicit call to ‘Liberal tradition’ would have been afforded – or probably would have afforded themselves.
+His more dynamic pitch also allowed Ashdown to shift his position over things like the party name, positioning with regard to Labour, and policy matters, displaying greater flexibility than a leader elected on an explicit call to ‘Liberal tradition’ would have been afforded – or probably would have afforded himself.

 * Picked out because of his influence as a representative of the SDP-sceptic wing of the party rather than some kind of dig at Beith due to later revelations about Smith.